MileHacker Logo

 Before You Go

 • Exit Fees or Taxes: For air travel, the departure tax (around US$20) usually comes included in the airline ticket price.
 Confirm this with your airline when booking or checking in.
-If not included, you pay it at the airport before checking in.
+If not part of the price, you pay it at the airport before checking in.

-• E-Ticket Departure Form: Make certain you have your completed E-Ticket departure form QR code ready for immigration.
+• E-Ticket Departure Form: Ensure you have your completed E-Ticket departure form QR code ready for immigration.
 This digital form is necessary for both entry and exit.

-• Airport Facilities for Departing Travelers: After clearing security and immigration, SDQ offers various dining options, shops (including duty-free for last-minute souvenirs), and waiting areas.
+• Airport Facilities for Departing Travelers: After clearing security and immigration, SDQ offers various dining options, shops (duty-inclusive-free for last-minute souvenirs), plus lounges.

 Timing Your Departure